sunpy/sunpy.org/posts/2017/2017-08-29-IRISPy-andNDCube.rst

 GSoC has come to an end, it was one of the best summer experience I had.
-In this summer I had to create a new affiliated package IRISPy but during this project making a base package for multi-dimensional contiguious and non-contiguious spatially aware arrays (from readme.md of NDCube) was a natural step so ended up developing another repository NDCube.
+In this summer I had to create a new affiliated package IRISPy but during this project making a base package for multi-dimensional contiguous and non-contiguous spatially aware arrays (from readme.md of NDCube) was a natural step so ended up developing another repository NDCube.
 This was initially a part of sunpycube but after breaking and burning everything we ended up with ndcube :P.